Rules and Guidelines

 Background

-The Data Visualization Challenge is designed to help students experience what it’s like to think—and present—like data professionals.
-Teams will transform raw data into insights, communicate their findings through dashboards, and present their stories to a panel of judges from both academia and industry.
+The High School Analytics & Data Visualization Competition is designed to help students experience what it’s like to think—and present—like data professionals.
+Teams will transform raw data into insights, communicate their findings through dashboards, and present their stories to a panel of judges from academia and industry.
+Specific datasets, timelines, and submission details are shared with registered teams each year.

 This page outlines the expectations, format, and judging approach that guide the competition.
 Rules are kept consistent across rounds to ensure fairness and a rewarding experience for every participant.